 Choosing paint colors can be a time-consuming and frustrating process when there are so many shades to choose from.
 The good news is that are certain colors that work best in specific rooms.

 When it comes to kitchens, white, gray, blue, red, yellow, and green really shine.
 Each of these shades can do something different for the room, but they all help create a warm and welcoming space.

 Warmer colors such as red are believed to stimulate the appetite and are an excellent option for kitchens.
 Red is incredibly versatile and there are multiple shades that would really pop in a kitchen, either on the cabinets or the walls.

 Like a ray of sunshine, yellow can instantly brighten up a room.
 Also believed to make people hungry, yellow has a soothing quality and will instantly make people feel calm and happy in your kitchen.
-A good option for small spaces, yellow can make rooms feel bigger and brighter and it pairs well with white and grey accents.
+A good option for small spaces, yellow can make rooms feel bigger and brighter, and it pairs well with white and gray accents.

 Green is also a smart shade to use in the kitchen.
-There are so many different shades to choose from, including mint and apple green which pair nicely with white and wood accents.
-If you’re willing to be more adventurous, try emerald green, Pantone’s Color of the Year for 2013.
+There are many different shades to choose from including mint and apple green, which pair nicely with white and wood accents.
+If you're willing to be more adventurous, try emerald green, Pantone's Color of the Year for 2013.
 A striking shade, it can add a jolt of energy to the kitchen when used for an accent wall, cabinets, an island or even the floor.